AnnoPref — make saving SharedPreferences easier

 }

-to autoPrefix
+to true

-of the annotation @Preference
+in the @Preference

-.
-When turning this value true
+annotation.
+When this value is true

-is lower than the prefix
+is lower than prefix

-, therefore, if prefix
+, so if prefix

 is not empty, the prefix

-package com.tuanchauict.settings
+package com.sample.settings

 @Preference(autoPrefix=true) //the prefix will be "com.tuanchauict.settings.UserSettings"